kode4food/interpol/guide/01-intro.md

   * Work well in both node.js and the Browser

 ### Hello, Interpol!
 Alright, let's get started.
-We're going to use Node for this example, so make sure you've installed it.
+We're going to use node.js for this example, so make sure you've installed it.
 After it's installed, you can install Interpol globally like so:

 ```bash
 npm -g install interpol